Maryland Gov. Hogan cancels expected vote on toll lane plan

 However, Franchot, a Democrat who supported the plan in June and is considered the board's swing vote on the toll lane proposal, said last week that he objected to the latest changes.

-The meeting cancellation, announced late Saturday in an email from the governor's office to other state officials, pushes the toll lane debate into a likely legislative battle early next year.
-Opponents in the General Assembly have said they'll try to fight the plan in the new legislative session, which begins Jan.
+The meeting cancellation, announced in an email from the governor's office to other state officials late Saturday, pushes the toll lane debate into a likely legislative battle early next year.
+Opponents in the General Assembly have said they'll try to fight the plan when the legislative session opens Jan.
 8, by tightening what they say are holes in the state law governing public-private partnerships.

 Hogan spokesman Michael Ricci said Sunday that the cancellation has "no connection" to the toll lane plan and that the state was "finally close to solving the region's traffic crisis."
 Ricci cited a recent agreement between Maryland and Virginia to replace the American Legion Bridge and widen it with toll lanes as part of the governor's plan.